 The best foods to serve at a party like this are the kind that parents don’t have to obsess about cutting up into tiny pieces, and that can be eaten out of hand.
 Serve fruit skewers, ants on a log (celery slathered with peanut butter and dotted with raisins), and goldfish crackers (always a favorite) as snacks.

-Get creative with dessert—a cake shaped into a ladybug, or individual dirt cakes.
+Get creative with dessert—cupcakes shaped like ladybugs, or individual dirt cakes.

-And to drink, label a few pitchers with “bug juice” —a delicious picnic picnic lemonade.
+And to drink, label a few pitchers with “bug juice” —a delicious picnic lemonade.